 Ready-fermented wine forms the basis for numerous other alcoholic beverages (sparkling wines and distillates).
 A comprehensive description for the production of sparkling wine with all necessary steps is under champagne contain:

-In addition, there are also some not uncontroversial procedures, some of which are in the field of Esoteric are assigned.
+In addition, there are also some not uncontroversial procedures, some of which are in the area of Esoteric are assigned.
 These include the consideration of moon phases and planetary states as well as the sound with music waves in vineyard and cellar under the biodynamic and Bioenergetic viticulture,

 Particularly recommended books on the topic, which were also used with the kind permission of the publishers extensively as sources, are: